leofah/lrtutor/README.md

 # LR Tutor

-[LR Tutor](https://www2.in.tum.de/lr-tutor) is a webtool for students, where they can create and check a canonical LR automaton for a grammar.
+[LR Tutor](https://www2.in.tum.de/lrtutor) is a webtool for students, where they can create and check a canonical LR automaton for a grammar.
-It is my bachelor thesis project.
+It was my bachelor thesis project.
-Currently, the development version is hosted [here](https://home.in.tum.de/~fahrbach).

 # Installation